New omicron variant stokes world fears, triggers travel bans

 “Investors are likely to shoot first and ask questions later until more is known,” said Jeffrey Halley of foreign exchange broker Oanda.

+Speaking before the EU announcement, Dr. Michael Ryan, head of emergencies at the WHO, warned against “knee-jerk responses.”

+“We’ve seen in the past, the minute there’s any kind of mention of any kind of variation and everyone is closing borders and restricting travel,” Ryan said.
+“It’s really important that we remain open and stay focused.”

-The Africa Centers for Disease Control and Prevention discouraged any travel bans on countries that reported the new variant.
+The Africa Centers for Disease Control and Prevention agreed and strongly discouraged any travel bans on countries that reported the new variant.
 It said past experience shows that such travel bans have “not yielded a meaningful outcome.”

-Yet much of the world moved to shut down or severely restrict contact with travelers from southern Africa.

-The U.S. restrictions will apply to visitors from South Africa, Botswana, Zimbabwe, Namibia, Lesotho, Eswatini, Mozambique, and Malawi.
-The White House suggested the restrictions will mirror an earlier pandemic policy that banned entry of any foreigners who had traveled over the previous two weeks in the designated regions.

 The U.K. banned flights from South Africa and five other southern African countries at noon on Friday and announced that anyone who had recently arrived from those countries would be asked to take a coronavirus test.

-Canada banned the entry of all foreigners who have traveled to southern Africa in the last two weeks.
+Germany has seen record daily case numbers in recent days and on Thursday surpassed 100,000 deaths from COVID-19.

+Italy’s health ministry announced measures to ban entry for anyone who has been in seven southern African nations — South Africa, Lesotho, Botswana, Zimbabwe, Mozambique, Namibia, and Eswatini — in the past 14 days.
+The Netherlands and the Czech Republic planned similar measures.

-The Japanese government announced that Japanese nationals traveling from Eswatini, Zimbabwe, Namibia, Botswana, South Africa and Lesotho will have to quarantine at government-dedicated accommodations for 10 days and take three COVID-19 tests during that time.
+The Japanese government announced that Japanese nationals traveling from Eswatini, Zimbabwe, Namibia, Botswana, South Africa, and Lesotho will have to quarantine at government-dedicated accommodations for 10 days and take COVID-19 tests on the third, sixth, and tenth days.
 Japan has not yet opened up to foreign nationals.

-Russia announced travel restrictions effective Sunday.
+The South African government said that the U.K.’s decision to temporarily ban South Africans from entering “seems to have been rushed,” citing the fact that the WHO has yet to recommend the next steps.

+Fauci said U.S. public health officials were talking Friday with South African colleagues.
+“We want to find out scientist to scientist exactly what is going on.”

 The WHO’s technical working group says coronavirus infections jumped 11% in the past week in Europe, the only region in the world where COVID-19 continues to rise.